Dev-folabi/SIMPLE_INVENTORY_MANAGEMENT_API/README.md

 ## 👤 Author

-Built with Node.js, Express, TypeScript, and Prisma for modern API development.
+Yusuf Afolabi - Built with Node.js, Express, TypeScript, and Prisma for modern API development.